-Name: Kathy Parsons
+Name Kathy Parsons

-Title: Independent Non-Executive Director
+Title Independent Non-Executive Director

-Qualifications: BCom, CA
+Qualifications BCom, CA

-Kathy was appointed to the Board on 1 January 2023 and brings a wealth of experience in accounting, finance, governance and risk management.
+Experience and expertise Kathy was appointed to the Board on 1 January 2023 and brings a wealth of experience in accounting, finance, governance and risk management.
 Formerly she was an assurance partner at Ernst & Young with deep international experience working in Australia, the USA and the UK in a broad range of industries including retail and real estate.
 She was also part of the Oceania assurance leadership team responsible for quality assurance and risk management.
-Kathy was the signing partner on the audit of Nick Scali Limited from 2012 to 2018.
+Kathy was the signing partner on the audit of Nick Scali Limited from 2012 to 2018

-Other current directorships: Non-Executive Director and Chair of the Audit Risk and Compliance Committee for McMillan Shakespeare Ltd (ASX: MMS).
+Other current directorships Non-Executive Director and Chair of the Audit Risk and Compliance Committee for McMillan Shakespeare Ltd (ASX: MMS)

-Non-Executive Director and Chair of the Audit and Risk Committee for Shape Australia Corp Ltd (ASX: SHA).
+Non-Executive Director and Chair of the Audit and Risk Committee for Shape Australia Corp Ltd (ASX: SHA)

-Former directorships (last three years): Non-Executive Director and Chair of the Audit Committee for Tassal Group Limited (ASX:TGR).
-Special responsibilities: Member of the Remuneration and Human Resources Committee.
+Former directorships Non-Executive Director and Chair of the Audit Committee for Tassal Group Limited (ASX: TGR)

+Special responsibilities Member of the Remuneration and Human Resources Committee

-Member of the Audit and Risk Committee.
-Interests in shares: 13.500.
+Member of the Audit and Risk Committee

+Interests in shares 13,500

+Name Anthony Scali

+Title Managing Director

+Qualifications BCom

+Experience and expertise Anthony is Managing Director of Nick Scali Limited.
+Anthony joined the Company in 1982 after completing a Bachelor of Commerce degree at the University of New South Wales and has almost 40 years' experience in furniture retailing.

+Other current directorships Nil

+Former directorships Nil

+Special responsibilities Nil

+Interests in shares 11,039,474